Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Persistent
 ~~~~~~~~~~

-If you need this change to be persistent, you can modify the ``settings`` stanza for the matched indices in ``/etc/logstash/logstash-template.json``.
+If you need this change to be persistent, you can modify the ``settings`` stanza for the matched indices in the template:

 ::